-- (1) Mr. Eveleigh was a director and Named Executive Officer during the year ended March 31, 2012.
-Any compensation received by him in his capacity as a director of the Corporation is reflected in the Summary Compensation Table for the Named Executive Officers in this Circular - (2) Calculated based on the closing price of the Common Shares on the TSX Venture Exchange at the vesting date less the exercise price of the vested options multiplied by the number of vested options.
-The stock options granted on October 10, 2012 vest as to one-third (1/3) on the date of grant, one-third (1/3) on the first anniversary of the date of grant and one-third (1/3) on the second anniversary of the date of grant.
-The stock options granted on February 7, 2013 vest as to one-half (1/2) on the date of grant, one-quarter (1/4) on the first anniversary of the date of grant and one-quarter (1/4) on the second anniversary of the date of grant.
-The closing price of the Common Shares on the TSX Venture Exchange on October 10, 2012 and February 7, 2013 was \$0.44 and \$1.40, respectively.
+(1) Mr. Eveleigh was a director and Named Executive Officer during the year ended March 31, 2014.
+Any compensation received by him in his capacity as a director of the Corporation is reflected in the Summary Compensation Table for the Named Executive Officers in this Circular.

+(2) Calculated based on the closing price of the Common Shares on the TSX Venture Exchange at the vesting date less the exercise price of the vested options multiplied by the number of vested options.
+The stock options granted on October 10, 2012 to Mr. Ravenscroft vest as to one-third (1⁄2) on the date of grant, one-third (1⁄2) on the first anniversary of the date of grant and one-third (1⁄2) on the second anniversary of the date of grant.
+The stock options granted on February 7, 2013 to the all the directors named in the table above vest as to one-half ($\frac{1}{2}$) on the date of grant, one-quarter ($\frac{1}{4}$) on the first anniversary of the date of grant and one-quarter ($\frac{1}{4}$) on the second anniversary of the date of grant.
+The closing price of the Common Shares on the TSX Venture Exchange on October 10, 2013 and February 7, 2014 was \$3.04 and \$2.18, respectively.